tldr-pages/tldr/pages/common/apg.md

 `apg -x {{16}}`

-- Create a password that doesn't appear in a dictionary (you have to provide the dictionary):
+- Create a password that doesn't appear in a dictionary (the dictionary file has to be provided):

 `apg -r {{dictionary_file}}`